JayHartzell/preferred_language_ca/README.md

 3. Click the "Update All" button to change all users' preferred language to the selected option.
 5. Once complete, a summary will show the number of successful and failed updates.

-A summary count appears at the top showing:
-- Total members in the set
-- Number of successful/failed updates

 ### Exporting Results
 If you need to document the changes made:
 1. After performing updates, a "Copy Results to Clipboard" button will appear.